AndrewDMorgan/CppVectors/README.md

 # Updates

 A possible float5 type may happen and possibly vectors for doubles and intagers.
 A 2D and 3D cross product are on the way.
 More functions may/will also come.
+Vector math between different types of vectors will also be added at some point (for example, float2 - float3 or float3 - float2).
+An example of how this would work (vector math between different vector types) can be see in the python3 version of CVectors, PyVectors: https://github.com/AndrewDMorgan/PyVectors-and-PyMarching/tree/main/PyVectors